-- Continued monitoring of the school's resources to avoid the use of stereotype materials. - Identification systems are in place to assess the needs of all pupils. - The curriculum is delivered to the children by differentiated learning activities where appropriate. - Adult expectations of each child are high, individualised and free from bias. - The governors and staff monitor school life and practices to ensure every child has equal access to the curriculum and extra-curricular activities. - The children are involved in discussing the real issues of fairness, bullying and inequality in society e.g. through curricular work in PSHE and RSE. - We follow the 'No Outsiders' approach to ensuring all of our children are aware of the Equality Act and that our whole school community is inclusive to all. - We aim, through implementation of our Special Needs Policy, to ensure that all children have equal access to all areas of the curriculum. - We aim to develop an awareness of the range and variety of abilities that people possess and to foster a positive attitude towards the differing needs of others.
-We aim to be aware of, and to challenge negative attitudes, towards those with learning difficulties, above average ability or physical disadvantage. - We aim to ensure that every area of the school is as accessible as possible to all children. - We aim to ensure that each child is physically safe and feels secure whilst moving around within the school environment.
+- Continued monitoring of the school's resources to avoid the use of stereotype materials. - Identification systems are in place to assess the needs of all pupils. - The curriculum is delivered to the children through a range of learning activities. - Adult expectations of each child are high, individualised and free from bias. - The governors and staff monitor school life and practices to ensure every child has equal access to the curriculum and extra-curricular activities. - The children are involved in discussing the real issues of fairness, bullying and inequality in society e.g. through curricular work in PSHE and RSE. - We follow the 'No Outsiders' approach to ensuring all of our children are aware of the Equality Act and that our whole school community is inclusive and safe for all. - We aim, through implementation of our Special Needs Policy, to ensure that all children have equal access to all areas of the curriculum. - We aim to develop an awareness of the range and variety of abilities that people possess and to foster a positive attitude towards the differing needs of others.
+We aim to be aware of, and to challenge negative attitudes, towards those with learning difficulties, above average ability or physical disadvantage.

+- We aim to ensure that every area of the school is as accessible as possible to all children. - We aim to ensure that each child is physically safe and feels secure whilst moving around within the school environment.
 (Refer to Accessibility Plan)

 How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?
 We believe communication is valuable and would be available to meet with you in addition to the following:

-- Termly meetings where we will look at how your child has met the specific targets on their Individual Plan, how we helped them to achieve their targets and to set new targets.
+- Termly meetings where we will look at how your child has met the specific targets on their Individual Plan (for children on our Special Needs Register), how we helped them to achieve their targets and to set new targets.
 We value your input within these meetings. - Multi-agency meetings if appropriate.
-(Involvement of any other agencies e.g. Speech and Language, Autism Team, Occupational Therapy, Educational Psychologist) - Some pupils have weekly parental/teacher meetings linked to Individual Plan targets or weekly progress. - Prospectus, website, home school books, planners, letters. - Parents and Teacher meetings in November and March/April where we look at your child's progress in more detail, including attainment against national age related expectations or their own previous attainment. - Annual Reports in the second half of the Summer Term.
-Following the receipt of the report there is an opportunity for feedback and a meeting to discuss the report. - We also hold regular workshops to inform you about how we teach different aspects of English and Maths; this includes ways to support your child at home. - Class Web-pages share expectations and objectives for each year group. - Dojo posts will share learning from during the week to enable discussion about what your child has been doing in school.
+(Involvement of any other agencies e.g. Speech and Language, Autism Team, Occupational Therapy, Educational Psychologist) - Individual targets set and reviewed at Pupil Consultation meetings. - Parents and Teacher meetings in November and March where we look at your child's progress in more detail, including attainment against national age related expectations or their own previous attainment. - Annual Reports in the second half of the Summer Term.
+Following the receipt of the report there is an opportunity for feedback and a meeting to discuss the report. - We also hold curriculum workshops to inform you about how we teach different aspects of English and Maths; this includes ways to support your child at home. - Class Web-pages share expectations and objectives for each year group. - Dojo posts will share learning from during the week to enable discussion about what your child has been doing in school.

 What support will there be for my child's/young person's overall well-being?
 In our school the teaching and learning, achievements, attitudes and well-being of every child are important and are included in our vision statement.
 We ensure that we take the experiences and needs of all our children into account when planning for learning.